filipelucas42/notes/docs/databases/postgres.md

 *   Grant all privileges:
     `grant all privileges on database database_name to user;`

+*  grant privileges to schema: `GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA schema_name TO username;`
 *   Check where is hba file: `show hba_file;`

 *   Connect to database: `\c`